 A record number of 100 women braved freezing temperatures and rain to strip to their bras and undies at Port Elliot all in the name of positive body image.

-Middleton author and photographer Libby Tozer, the founder of the She Is Me Movement, organised a beach photoshoot at Port Elliot’s Horseshoe Bay.
+Middleton author and photographer Libby Tozer, the founder of the She Is Seen Movement, organised a beach photoshoot at Port Elliot’s Horseshoe Bay.

 Locals lined the streets to check out the bevy of beauties of all shapes and sizes as they stripped off in Port Elliot’s main street before walking en masse to Horseshoe Bay.